JasonPekos/CppSplines/README.md

 #### *B-Splines*

-Although computationally simple, the power basis provided above has numerous undesirable numerical properties --- specifically, they require the computation of large numbers, which can lead to rounding problems.
-To solve this issue, we turn towards an alternative basis construction which can span the same set of functions as a clamped power basis.
+Although computationally simple, the power basis provided above has numerous undesirable numerical properties --- specifically, it requires the computation of large numbers, which can lead to rounding problems.
+To solve this issue, we turn towards an alternative basis construction which can span the same set of functions as a clamped power basis, but which has more desirable numerical properties.

-Basis spline are also wonderful in that they provide local support --- avoiding colinearity issues --- and are therefore much more well behaved numerically.
+Another advantage to Basis splines is that they are zero for all value far away from knots points, providing local support.
+This helps avoiding colinearity issues common with other basis representations.

-Unlike the power basis, higher order basis functions have no simple closed form, and must be represented as the iterative convolution of lower order basis functions, where the $0$-th order is an indicator function on successive knots.
+Unlike the power basis, higher order B-spline basis functions have no simple closed form, and must be represented as the iterative convolution of lower order basis functions, where the $0$-th order is an indicator function on successive knots.

 For data in 'input.csv', we can return a power B-spline regression spline with: